krathul/feep/tools/KdeEcoTest/README.md

 `KdeEcoTest` helps to create a script which simulates the activities of a normal user in order to create a Standard Usage Scenario. `KdeEcoTest` also runs those scripts to automate emulation of user behavior in order to measure energy consumption of an application while in use.

 `KdeEcoTest` is a cross-platform CLI based Python tool.
+KdeEcoTest on Linux only supports running KDE plasma as it uses APIs provided by the KWin compositor.

 ### Testing and Usage